Allen's Swift Concurrency for Swift 6 (Part-1)

 (30,000 KRW)

-Even if you don't directly take this course, you can purchase the textbook separately.
-(However, since the materials are optimized for the course, there may be content that is difficult to understand if you only purchase the textbook.
-If you agree to this, you can purchase only the textbook without buying the course.)
+You may purchase the textbook separately even if you do not take this course.
+(However, since the materials are optimized for the course, some content may be difficult to understand if you only purchase the textbook.
+If you agree to this, you may purchase the textbook without purchasing the course.)

-Subtitle: Properly Learning Swift Concurrency Programming to Move Forward with Swift 6
+Subtitle: Properly learning Swift Concurrency programming to move toward Swift 6

-Swift introduced new concurrency programming (Swift Concurrency) in version 5.5, and after going through step-by-step preparations, it has finally been updated to version 6.
-And one of the core goals of Swift 6 is to eliminate potential data races (Race Condition/Data-Races) and ensure safety by enabling the implementation of Thread-Safe code from the compilation stage.
+Since the introduction of the new Swift Concurrency in version 5.5, Swift has undergone step-by-step preparations and has finally been updated to version 6.
+One of the core goals of Swift version 6 is to ensure safety by eliminating the potential for data races (Race Condition/Data-Races) and enabling the implementation of thread-safe code from the compilation stage.

-(We are at a turning point for the gradual adoption of Swift 6.)
+(We are at a turning point for the gradual introduction of Swift 6.)

-It's always a personal goal for my lectures, but I cover more detailed and in-depth content than any other Swift Concurrency-related lecture on Earth.
-(I believe that obsessive attention to detail and subtle differences make the difference in skill level, so I always strive to provide various code examples and well-organized materials.)
+As is always my personal goal for my lectures, I cover more detailed and in-depth content than any other Swift Concurrency-related lecture on Earth.
+(Because I believe that obsessive, detailed differences are what create the gap in skill, I always strive to provide various code examples and organized materials.)

 • How asynchronous (async) functions work

-• Using Continuation (1) Callback Functions / (2) Converting Delegate Pattern to Asynchronous Approach
+• Using Continuations: Converting (1) Callback functions / (2) Delegate patterns into asynchronous methods

 • Parallel Processing - (1) async let (2) TaskGroup